 Performance evaluations should be conducted for selected contracts during the period of performance in order to provide useful feedback to contractors on their performance and to provide them the opportunity to correct problems before contract completion.
 The COTR will be responsible for preparing the actual reports on the frequency established by the Contracting Officer (generally every six months).
-The format of the report form will be tailored as appropriate to accommodate the nature of the contract.
+The format of the report will be tailored, as appropriate, to accommodate the nature of the contract.
 This is an important part of the COTR's responsibility and it must be done in a timely and impartial manner.
-The COTR shall certify that to the best of his or her knowledge the facts and statements therein are accurate and that it represents the COTR's assessment of the contractor's performance during the rating period.
-The report will be endorsed by the COTR's supervisor and will then be sent to the contractor for comment and return to the Airports Authority.
+The COTR shall certify that, to the best of his or her knowledge, the facts and statements included in the report are accurate and represent his/her assessment of the contractor's performance during the rating period.
+The report will be endorsed by the COTR's supervisor and sent to the contractor for comment and return to the Airports Authority.
 If the contractor's response contradicts the COTR's report, an effort should be made to reconcile the differences.

-After the report is returned to the Airports Authority, it will be entered into an electronic data base from which it will be available for future use in the Airports Authority's contractor selection process or for other reasonable and lawful use by the Airports Authority.
+After the report is returned to the Airports Authority, it will be entered into an electronic database.
+It will then be available for future use in the Airports Authority's contractor selection process and for other reasonable and lawful uses.